Emergencies

 • admit you to the hospital for further care.

 Sometimes patients must wait for test results or for a ward bed to become available.
-This may cause unavoidable delays in the Emergency Department.
+This may cause unavoidable delays in the ED.
 Our staff will continue to care for you until you are able to go to a ward or be discharged home.

 Your Emergency Department Journey